Configure gateway load balancing and failover

 Configure gateway failover

-You can deploy gateway failover in both active-active and active-backup configurations.
+You can set up gateway failover in both active-active and active-backup configurations.

 During a link failure incident, Sophos Firewall regularly checks the health of the connection so that it can restore the connection faster when the internet service is restored.
 When the connection is restored and the gateway is up again, the traffic is rerouted through the active gateway automatically.